 No, it is likely that some students with disabilities have chosen not to register with DSPS or they may not have completed the required documentation and intake process to establish eligibility.
 These students must still provide professional verification of a disability and have the right to accommodations based upon the Americans with Disabilities Act (ADA) and Section 504.
-Instructors should not attempt to verify a disability and should refer a student who is asking for accommodations to DSPS or the ADA 504 Compliance Officer in the Office of Human Resources if they choose not to use DSPS.
+Instructors should not attempt to verify a disability and should refer a student who is asking for accommodations to DSPS.
 Once verified, the accommodations will be prescribed and a plan developed to provide the accommodation.
 All of this is completed assuming that timely notification was provided at each step by the student.
 In addition, a significant number of students may have a disability that has never been identified.
-When meeting privately with a struggling student, an instructor can refer this student to DSPS to be evaluated for a learning disability or other disability.
+When meeting privately with a struggling student, an instructor can refer this student to DSPS for support.